RebeccaCrecelius/100-days-of-code/log.md

 **Issues**: An alignment issue occurred with the h2 element after I centered the hero image.
 There is also a problem with the alignment of text in the footer and the positioning of the footer has a general issue.
 There is a block of color which interrupts the background.

+### Day 10: February 20, 2024

+**Today's Progress**: Fixed footer.
+All elements are aligned, and the footer extends properly.
+Fixed header alignment as well.

+**Thoughts**: I started today reviewing grids, because I thought it would be needed to update all the CSS for responsiveness.
+However, I do not know if this is true or not.
+I am also confused as to whether you keep traditional tags such as "footer" and "header" if using columns.
+I was not very motivated today.